daveshanley/quobix.com/content/vacuum/about.md

 > Cool story bro, but, mmm... nah, I will stick with React.

-I would ask you one question:
+I would ask you a question:

 > "Do you like slow service?"